msunardi/jeevesrobot/src/vision/KinectOpenPtrack/README.txt

 2. When first script finishes, in a new terminal window, execute / run: open_ptrack_install_2.sh

+3. When second script finishes, in a new terminal window, execute / run: open_ptrack_install_3.sh

 If you get errors during execution of a second script: